 For example, to move to a directory 'sample1'; Type cd sam ; then press TAB and ENTER.

 type just enough characters to uniquely identify the directory you wish to open.

-Ctrl + r Recall the last command including the specified character(s) (equivalent to : vim ~/.bash_history).
+Ctrl + r Recall the last command including the specified character(s) searches the command history as you type.
+Equivalent to : vim ~/.bash_history.
 Ctrl + p Previous command in history (i.e. walk back through the command history) Ctrl + n Next command in history (i.e. walk forward through the command history) Ctrl + s Go back to the next most recent command. (beware to not execute it from a terminal because this will also launch its XOFF).
 Ctrl + o Execute the command found via Ctrl+r or Ctrl+s Ctrl + g Escape from history searching mode !!
 Repeat last command !abc Run last command starting with abc

 !abc:p Print last command starting with abc

 !$ Last argument of previous command

 ALT + .
 Last argument of previous command